-Arts Administration and Museum Leadership MS
+Arts Administration MS

-Major: Arts Administration and Museum Leadership Degree Awarded: Master of Science (MS) Calendar Type: Quarter Minimum Required Credits: 45.0 Co-op Option: None Classification of Instructional Programs (CIP) code: 50.1002 Standard Occupational Classification (SOC) code: 25-4013; 25-4012
+Major: Arts Administration

+Classification of Instructional Programs (CIP) code: 50.1002 Standard Occupational Classification (SOC) code: 25-4013; 25-4012

-The Arts Administration and Museum Leadership program provides academic preparation for leadership positions with creative enterprises, museums, foundations, corporations, and government agencies involved in the arts and culture sector.
+The Arts Administration program provides academic preparation for leadership positions with creative enterprises, museums, foundations, corporations, and government agencies involved in the arts and culture sector.
 Students interested in the management of arts and cultural organizations, including museums of all types, will find a curriculum that provides them with a broad foundation of understanding the history and current trends of the sector, as well as opportunities to explore specific areas of practice in more depth.

 Students will choose either an Arts Administration or a Museum Leadership concentration to complete their degree.
-All AAML students will complete several introductory courses appropriate to their concentration, along with seven shared core AAML courses, followed by a thesis sequence for the Arts Administration concentration, and a practicum sequence for Museum Leadership.
+All AADM students will complete several introductory courses appropriate to their concentration, along with seven shared core AADM courses, followed by a thesis sequence for the Arts Administration concentration, and a practicum sequence for Museum Leadership.